stacs-srg/valipop/docs/usage/guides/docker.md

 ### 2.2.
 Installing the configuration

-We will use the config and input files from the [Valipop repository](https://github.com/stacs-srg/population-model).
+We will use the config and input files from the [ValiPop repository](https://github.com/stacs-srg/population-model).
 To install the repository, run the following command

 ```shell
 # In a terminal (Windows/MacOs/Linux)